Detecting Change Signs with Differential MDL Change Statistics for COVID-19 Pandemic Analysis: Result 2 : Applications to COVID-19 Outbreak Analysis

-Since the beginning of 2020, many countries have experienced the epidemic of COVID-19.
-And not a few countries have enacted social distancing policies, e.g., stay-at-home order, closing non-essential services, and limiting travel, to prevent the spread.

-The purpose of our analysis is to demonstrate the importance of monitoring the dynamics of the epidemic through detecting the occurrence of drastic outbreaks and their signs.
 We define {\em outbreak} as a significant increase in the number of cases in a country.
+We note that to contain the spread of COVID-19, many countries have enacted social distancing policies, e.g., stay-at-home order, closing non-essential services, and limiting travel.
+We thus relate the results of our change detection to social distancing events.

-We are mainly concerned with the following two problems:\\ 1.
+We are mainly concerned with the following two questions:\\ 1.
 How early are the outbreak signs detected prior to outbreaks? \\ 2.
 How are the outbreaks/outbreak signs related to the social distancing events?

-As a byproduct, the analysis of the dynamics of the basic reproduction number $R0$ \cite{r0} is conducted, which can serve as supplementary information to the particular value estimated from the SIR model \cite{r0-sir}.
+As a byproduct, the dynamics of the basic reproduction number $R0$ \cite{r0} can be monitored, which can serve as supplementary information to the value of $R0$ estimated from the SIR model \cite{r0-sir}.